Tazinho/AlmostRandom/content/home/about.md

 +++

-Hi, welcome to this page about my personal Data Science projects.
+Hi, welcome to my page about my personal Data Science projects.

-In the past, I did a lot of parallel work in industry and research.
-(Currently I am working as a Chief Data Scientist and a PhD candidate.)
-Due to the overlaps and the often similar technical requirements of these roles, I developed a general interest in higher level programming languages for dealing with data.
-Through this I met a lot of cool people, and every now and then we realized one or the other idea for a side project together.
-Some of the results can be found here on this page.
+In the past, I worked a lot in parallel in industry and research.
+This often involved gaining insights from smaller and larger data sets.
+So I spent a lot of time working on higher level programming languages and dealing with data.
+I also met a lot of cool people who were working on similar topics, and every now and then a neat idea for a side project came up.
+Some of these we have been able to realize and the results can be found here on this page.